emmamc-png/group-project-WordPar/ReadMe.md

 ## Description:

 Within the game Word Par, it offers users the ability to play a word guessing game that provides a random word according to the theme through an OpenAI API.
 Each game starts with a specific amount of points available depending on the word length (50 points per letter).
-Then, following each user guess, using the OpenAI API, we will decide how close each guess is to the actual word sementically.
+Then, following each user guess, using the OpenAI API, we will decide how close each guess is to the actual word semantically.
 If the user guess is cold they lose 20 points, 10 points for in the middle, and 5 points for warm.
-When the user accesses the home page after logging in to their account, they will be greated with a leaderboard that shows the top 10 players in addition to their current ranking (or unranked in they haven't played yet) and points.
-The leaderboard is updated everytime a user refreshes the page.
+When the user accesses the home page after logging in to their account, they will be greeted with a leaderboard that shows the top 10 players in addition to their current ranking (or unranked if they haven't played yet) and points.
+The leaderboard is updated every time a user refreshes the page.
 When a user selects play, it opens a menu to select a category before being redirected to the game and have a word selected for them to guess which will show them the amount of characters the word is.
 As they go through the game, the background will change colors as well as providing them a list of their previous guesses and the percentage of "closeness" they are to the actual word.
 Every player has a maximum of 10 guesses before the game ends.
 Once a game is completed the points are stored in a database and utilized to find their ranking.

 ----